lemontreeran/labteam/README.md

-# ChatGPT-Lab
+# LabTeam

-This repository contains the code for the **ChatGPT-Lab** project, which is used to optimize experimental conditions and automate reaction mixture preparation in a lab setting.
+This repository contains the code for the **LabTeam** project, which is used to optimize experimental conditions and automate reaction mixture preparation in a lab setting.
 This project makes use of machine learning and robotic process automation technologies.

 ## Files